These Nintendo Switch fitness games will make you actually enjoy working out | CNN Underscored

 Instant Sports Summer Games ($27.50, originally $34.99; amazon.com)

-Individuals looking for a title that has that budget quality throwback feel of many late-2000s Wii motion control games should look no further than Instant Sports Summer Games.
-The sequel to Instant Sports, the latest release from Breakfirst offers 11 mini-games that are great for short exercises.
+Individuals looking for a title that has that budget-quality throwback feel of many late-2000s Wii motion control games should look no further than Instant Sports Summer Games.
+The sequel to Instant Sports, the latest release from Breakfirst offers 11 minigames that are great for short exercises.
 Some of the more fitness-focused ones include tennis, hurdle race, bowling and baseball to name a few.
-Those who might find themselves a bit burnt out on the solo end will be delighted to know that Instant Sports Summer Games offers local multiplayer support for up to 8 players as well.
+Those who might find themselves a bit burnt out on the solo end will be delighted to know that Instant Sports Summer Games offers local multiplayer support for up to eight players as well.